tthebst/spring-config-vault-demo/README.md

 ### Setup

 The Spring Config Server and the Vault are delivered as containers.
-To start both use docker compose.
+To start both use docker compose:

 ```
 $ docker-compose up
 ```

 You now can populate the Vault with the following python script.
-This will create three secrets: foo, bar, sql
+This will create three secrets: **foo, bar, sql**:

 ```
 $ python3 generate_sample_secrets.py
 ```
 Now we want to apply a policy for each secret and generate a token for each secret based on the policies.
-Run following python script to apply the vault policies and generate a JSON file with the tokens.
+Run following python script to apply the vault policies and generate a JSON file with the tokens:

 ```
 $ python3 generate_tokens.py